-In her current work, Kelman dyes elastic fabric “skins” using her own innovations on a Japanese shibori method, stretches them over bamboo or wire structures and tethers them to the wall.
-She has exhibited at the Federal Reserve Art Gallery in Boston; Chazan Gallery in Providence; Providence College; the 1155 Avenue of the Americas Gallery in New York; the Cleveland Museum of Art; the British Crafts Center in London; the International Shibori Symposia in Nagoya, Japan and Hong Kong; the International Textile Symposium in Kyoto, Japan; and at the Cheongju International Craft Biennale and Heyri Art Factory in South Korea.
+She has exhibited at the Federal Reserve Art Gallery in Boston; Chazan Gallery, Newport Art Museum, Brown University and Providence College Galleries in Rhode Island; Westbeth Gallery, 1155 Avenue of the Americas Gallery and Narthex Gallery in New York; the Cleveland Museum of Art; the British Crafts Center in London; the International Shibori Symposia in Nagoya, Japan and Hong Kong; the International Textile Symposium in Kyoto, Japan; and at the Cheongju International Craft Biennale and Heyri Art Factory in South Korea.
 She is a recipient of a 2012 Artist’s Fellowship from the Rhode Island State Council on the Arts.

-Kelman, who lives in Providence, is a professor of art at the Community College of Rhode Island and has taught classes and workshops at Haystack Mountain School of Crafts, Snow Farm, Massachusetts College of Art and RISD.
+Kelman, who lives in Providence, is a professor emeritus of art at the Community College of Rhode Island and has taught classes and workshops at Haystack Mountain School of Crafts, Snow Farm, Maiwa (Vancouver), Zijdelings (Netherlands), Fibres West (Australia), Massachusetts College of Art and RISD.
 Kelman received her MFA from the University of Massachusetts-Dartmouth.